bitovi/academy/src/angular/15-directive/15-directive.md

 ## What are Directives

 Directives are classes that tell Angular to change the appearance or behavior of DOM Elements.
-Angular comes with a set of <a href="https://angular.io/guide/built-in-directives" target="\_blank" >Built-in</a> Directives, and they consist of three types:
+Angular comes with a set of <a href="https://angular.io/guide/built-in-directives"  >Built-in</a> Directives, and they consist of three types:

 - Components Directives